HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 We have to convert this output into a data frame with the following columns:

-- GEVP row index (source operator ID)
+- Correlator matrix row index (source operator ID)
-- GEVP column index (sink operator ID)
+- Correlator matrix column index (sink operator ID)
 - HDF5 data set name like `C2c_uu_p010.d000.g5_p010.d000.g5`
 - Boolean flag whether the correlator needs to be conjugated to compensate for reversal of quark flow direction